Bangkok Museums

 There are presently about 184 Bangkok museums in the city and these can be grouped into Palace museums, special museums, Kings' museums and community museums.

-We begin our tour of these Bangkok legacies with the Palace Museums.
-These were former royal residences carefully restored to depict the life of that era.
+Next stop in our tour, we visit the Palace Museums which were former royal residences carefully restored to depict the life of that era.

 Palace museums